Published on: 15 January 2020

 - The amount of the security deposit: it’s not mandatory, but it has to be specified in the lease if your landlord plans on asking it.

-- Informations regarding the apartment:
+It also includes informations regarding the apartment:

 - the address